DianaMazurczak/DianaMazurczak/README.md

  <br />

 ## About me:
-🔭 I’m currently studying for a bachelor's degree in computer science and econometrics. <br />
+✨ I am searching an internship.<br />
+:computer: I am currently interesting in machine learning and deep learning.<br />
+:mortar_board: I am graduating this year in Computer Science and Econometrics from the AGH University of Science and Technology <br />
+:pushpin: Last year I completed the course: Numerical Computing in Python and courses about SQL and Data Science(Python) in Data Camp.
 😄 I am an open and communicative person, which makes me easy to get in touch with.
 I am keen to develop my skills and learn new things. <br />
-✨ I am searching an internship.<br />
-🌱 I am currently interesting in machine learning.<br />
-⚡ Last year I completed the course: Numerical Computing in Python and many courses about SQL in Data Camp.

 ## 🛠 I am familiar with programming languages such as:
-* SQL
+* SQL ⭐⭐⭐
+* Python ⭐⭐⭐
-* C#
+* C# ⭐⭐
+* CSS ⭐⭐
-* JavaScript
+* JavaScript ⭐
-* PHP
+* PHP ⭐
-* CSS
-* HTML
+* HTML ⭐
-* Python
-* C
+* C ⭐
-* Matlab
+* Matlab ⭐
 <br />

 <p align='center'>